+1 (858) 397-9792

 The market worth overall is 14 million dollars.
 And if we sum up all the competition, only $3,1 million are being utilized at the moment.

-What does this mean?
 It means that a potential user looking for Online Yoga actually doesn’t find what it’s looking for, because the Online Yoga Websites don’t have enough visibility on the web for these competitors.
 Around 80% of the users are being directed to magazines, forums, blogs, social media, YouTube videos, and many more other sides rather than getting enough offers from these online yoga businesses.

-The war for audiences
+The War for Audiences

 The problem in the Online Yoga market is, every player is fighting for what’s left and new markets and audiences are not coming in anymore.
 They are only about 500 top Tier 1 keywords in the online yoga business.